 - TAX ON YOUR CORPORATE SHARES

 The corporation was setup with a value of $1.
-The deemed value of the corporation’s shares at the time of death is the fair market value of the corporate investments (less the $1 adjusted cost base for the shares) which will be taxed as a capital gain as the shares are deemed to have been disposed.
-Assuming there are $3,000,000 in investments; this will result in a capital gain tax on the shares of $802,950. ($3,000,000*50%*53.53%).
+The deemed value of the corporation’s shares at the time of death is the fair market value of the corporate investments (less the $1 adjusted cost base for the shares) which will be taxed as a capital gain.
+The shares are worth $3,000,000 and will result in a capital gain tax of $805,680.